hdigital/parlgov-web/docs/usage.md

 ## Data validation · 🕵🏼‍♀️

 All data is validated during the addition to the database with Django.
-The `validate_data` command can run these and additional validations (see below).
+The `validate_data` command can run these and other validations (see below).

 ```sh
 # (.venv) ./app
 python manage.py validate_data
 ```

-Additional validations include
+Other validations include

 - parties
     - inclusion criteria check — see priority in `run_include_checks(party)`